Clean Air Interstate Rule

 General Information on CAIR

-CAIR consists of two phases for reductions in NOX and sulfur dioxide (SO2).
-Phase I for NOX runs from 2009 through 2014; Texas' NOX budget amounts to 181,014 tons annually.
-Phase II will begin in 2015 and continue indefinitely; Texas' NOX budget will be 150,845 tons annually.
+CAIR consisted of two phases for reductions in NOX and sulfur dioxide (SO2).
+Phase I for NOX was to run from 2009 through 2014; Texas' NOX budget amounted to 181,014 tons annually.
+Phase II was set to begin in 2015 and continue indefinitely; Texas' NOX budget would be 150,845 tons annually.

 The EPA modeled 37 states, including Texas, for their fine particulate matter (PM2.5) contribution using the Community Multiscale Air Quality Model.
 A criterion of 0.2 micrograms per cubic meter (µg/m3) was used for determining whether SO2 and NOx emissions in a state made a significant contribution to PM2.5 nonattainment in another state.
 State-by-state zero-out modeling was then used to quantify the state's contribution for SO2 and NOX.
 The EPA's modeling demonstrated that Texas contributed 0.29 µg/m3 with two downwind linkages - Madison and St. Clair, Illinois.
 For ozone, 31 states in the eastern United States were modeled.
 Since Texas was not included in the modeling exercise, there was no determination that Texas contributed to ozone nonattainment in another state.